imswagk727/imswagk727.github.io/_pages/cv.md

 * Development Intern
   * Covestro
-  * Front-End development in Angualr, API development using FastAPI in python
+  * Front-End development in Angular
+  * API development using FastAPI in python
   * Setup AWS Cognito SSO for authentication

 Awards